Peep Show (British TV series): Series 2

 Tony moves back in with Toni.
 Super Hans develops a crack cocaine addiction.
-At Sophie's dance class, Jez meets, falls in love with and starts an relationship with Nancy (Rachel Blanchard), an attractive and happy-go-lucky American.
+At Sophie's dance class, Jez meets, falls in love with and starts a relationship with Nancy (Rachel Blanchard), an attractive and happy-go-lucky American.
 They briefly enjoy a wild sex life, but tensions brew after she makes it clear that she believes in free love, announcing that she has no commitment to him in front of their friends without his consent.
 Jez is further humiliated by Nancy having sex with a member of the dance class in front of him, but he remains naively enamoured with her.
-Things make a turn for the worst for Jez after Nancy then decides to become celibate.
+Things take a turn for the worse for Jez after Nancy then decides to become celibate.
 Jez briefly appears to be having some success with his music career with Super Hans.
 Mark's life is falling apart, as Sophie plans to move in with Jeff.
 Mark forges a brief friendship with a colleague, Daryl, which he ends after he discovers that Daryl is a Neo-Nazi.
 Mark falls for a shy, attractive student in a shoe shop and makes an ill-judged visit to his old university, Dartmouth, where she studies.
-Mark finds out from Jez that Jeff has been cheating on Sophie, and when Mark informs Sophie of that, Sophie begins to slowly end the relationship.
+Mark finds out from Jez that Jeff has been cheating on Sophie, and when Mark informs Sophie of that, Sophie begins slowly to end the relationship.
 Nancy asks Jez to marry her, for visa reasons, and despite the fact she does not love him and he will get nothing out of the marriage, he accepts gleefully out of his own love of her.
 Out of concerns for Nancy arguably using him, Mark gets Super Hans to lie to Jez and say that the latter had sex with her, but after they see his reaction they cannot go through with it.
 Jez and Nancy do get married despite Mark's efforts, but after they decide to start having sex again Jez admits to Nancy, who is now his wife, that he hooked up with Toni.
-Despite her previously making it clear to Jeremy that their wedding would be just a meaningless "administrative procedure" – and her own infidelity – Nancy angrily leaves him.